Chris Brown Just Can't Quit Being An Asshole To Women

-Last week, R & B singer Kehlani was hospitalized after attempting suicide in the wake of rumors she was cheating on her current boyfriend, Cleveland Cavaliers player Kyrie Irving, with her ex, rapper Jahron Anthony Brathwaite (a.k.a.
+Last week, R & B singer Kehlani was hospitalised after attempting suicide in the wake of rumours she was cheating on her current boyfriend, Cleveland Cavaliers player Kyrie Irving, with her ex, rapper Jahron Anthony Brathwaite (a.k.a.
 PartyNextDoor).
 The 20-year-old opened up about wanting to end her life in a series of now-deleted Instagram posts.

 Rapper Chris Brown decided this was somehow his business, and took to Twitter to rage against Kehlani — because publicly humiliating someone who nearly died by suicide is an A-okay thing to do in his book.
 “There is no attempting suicide.
 Stop flexing for the gram,” he wrote, also accusing her of cheating on her boyfriend.
 After his tirade, several of Brown’s more famous followers — including Zendaya, Tinashe, and Fifth Harmony’s Dinah Jane Hansen and Normani Kordei made the (criminally easy) decision to unfollow the rapper.